archanabnair/birst/README.md

 # Birst Upload and Processing
+project, define its purpose, and outline the basic functionality.

 The birst_upload_process.py script achieves the following functionality:
 1. Upload files from a local directory to Birst